axiomabsolute/wordassoc-flask/README.md

 2. source venv/bin/activate
 3. python wordassoc.py

+## To deploy
+1. heroku login
+  * Provide credentials for an account with Heroku.com
+2. heroku create
+3. git push heroku master

 # Dynamism
 Questions are pulled from a JSON file, mapped to an answer-generation scheme tailored to the current user (possibly adjusting for their technologic background), and are different for each game.